 Massage is done for the elevation of the human spirit and approached in friendly manner.

-Massage is done fully clothed except for bare feet, on a mat on the floor, rather than a raised table.
+Massage is given and received fully clothed except for bare feet, on a mat on the floor, rather than a raised table.

 Wash hands and feet before massage, yours and theirs.